Salgado3/Jaime_Portfolio_Milky_Way/src/content/projects/project-4.md

 github: N/A
 ---

-This project fell through.
+~~This project fell through~~.
+Annnnd we are back.
+New project in the works 👍.
 I'll keep this page up though.
 Freelancing is a difficult endeavor.
-Will update if another project comes along 👍